eProsima/Fast-DDS/README.md

 ## Quick Demo

-eProsima provides the eProsima Fast DDS Suite Docker image for those who want a quick demonstration of Fast-DDS running on an Ubuntu platform.
+eProsima provides the eProsima Fast DDS Suite Docker image for those who want a quick demonstration of Fast DDS running on an Ubuntu platform.
 It can be downloaded from [eProsima's downloads page](https://eprosima.com/index.php/downloads-all).

 This Docker image was built for Ubuntu 20.04 (Focal Fossa).